azrulhasni/E2E_ML/README.md

     `last_credit_pull_d` and `last_pymnt_d`.
 Dates columns cannot be used in learning.
 For example: we identify that loans applied between 1-Jan-2008 and 1-Feb-2008 would become bad loans, well, no new loans (beyond 2020) will trigger that condition.
-Because of this we will delete these two columns
+Because of this we will delete these columns

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > data <- subset(data, select=-c(issue_d, last_credit_pull_d,last_pymnt_d)) #take out the unneded column